turingschool/mod-0-curriculum/session1/index.md

 * You should understand basic action, safe/informative, and destructive terminal commands
 * You should understand how to google programming questions

-<a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Trello Board.
-Contact your instructors if you're stuck (or better yet, post in the public Slack channel as you're likely not the only one running in to that issue)
+If you have any clarifying questions about expectations for Homework, post them in the Mod 0 Slack channel.

-Also, please note that the Mod 1 Pre-work takes about 40 hours total to complete.
-Part of your HW this week is to create a calendar for Mod 0 where you can plan how to spend your time on classes, HW, and the Mod 1 Pre-work!
+Note that the Mod 0 Project takes about 35 hours total to complete.
+Part of your homework this week is to create a calendar for Mod 0 where you can plan how to spend your time on classes, homework, and the Mod 0 Project!

 **If you find yourself falling behind, it is your responsibility to reach out to your TAs early!**

-<a name="shortcuts"></a>
 ## Keyboard Shortcuts

 Most computer users rely heavily on the mouse to open applications, interact with programs, etc. You might think that you're quick with a mouse, but just wait until you get good at <span class="vocab">keyboard shortcuts</span>.

 Initially, your flow will be slower as you learn and memorize each of the shortcuts.
-However, if you force yourself to use these shortcuts, you'll become MUCH faster in the long run.
+However, if you force yourself to use these shortcuts, you'll become much faster in the long run.

 <div class="try-it">
   <h3>Try it: Shortcuts</h3>